struphy-hub/struphy/README.md

-# Welcome to STRUPHY

-__A Python package for
-simulating energetic particles in plasma fluids.__
+# STRUPHY - a Python package for energetic particles in plasma

 STRUPHY stands for STRUcture-Preserving HYbrid codes.